 From Michaels or any craft store

 One 12 x 12 piece of wood panel - must be 1/8" thick - available at Michaels, possibly at hardware stores

 > A case to put it all in -I got mine at a thrift shop for $5.00.
 It was used as a carrying case for an old VHS video camera.

 > 12 short wood screws (that fit inside speaker terminal mounting holes but can still reach the wood panel below them)

+> Also, you will need wire for connecting the panel components.
 I used 22AWG solid wire, but any wire from about 22-18AWG should work fine.

 > You will also need long speaker wire or any insulated 2 conductor wire.
 How much depends on how much you can afford or how far away you want to be from the fireworks.
 Both Lowes and Home Depot sell some cheap wire in bulk and in spools.
 Wherever you buy it, buy it in bulk to save money.
 We're not looking for audio quality here.
 I used 18 gauge lamp wire, which I bought in a bulk spool and cut into smaller lengths.

 Not every one of these parts has to be used, feel free to experiment or use different switches, buttons, terminals, etc. Make yours unique to suit your needs, you don't have to build yours like mine, but you can.